ckingdon/app-snap/README.md

     # ... maps to ...
     app-snap center 2/3

-`display-deets` is the script that retrieves details needed by `app-snap`. `display-deets` gets details about all the connected displays.
+`display-deets` gets details about all the connected displays; these are used by `app-snap` to position the active app window in the respective display.

 I have plans to add a chord for moving the active window to different displays.